Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 The route was withdrawn completely in 1980, but at that time there was a parallel Green Line coach service (706), with the 431 covering most local travel requirements and also being diverted via Badgers Mount.

 The 706, along with the 431, was withdrawn in 1987 when Kentish Bus "modernised" their network.
-Among the new routes was the 22, following the same route that the 402 does today, and differing from the 402 by serving Weald and Knockholt Pound.
+Among the new routes was the 22, following the same route that the 402 does today, and differing from the original 402 by serving Weald and Knockholt Pound.
 However, the new numbers were not well received by the passengers, so the old numbers were gradually re-instated as the opportunity arose.
 In the case of the 22 this opportunity came in 1990 when the route was, as 402, cut back to Sevenoaks again!
 However, Tonbridge was reached again in 1992, with an extension all the way to Tunbridge Wells, making the route almost 2 hours end to end.

 In June 1997 the route was "re-launched" with newer Olympians, and operations were transferred within the newly formed Cowie empire to Maidstone & District’s Tunbridge Wells garage.
 The evening and Sunday service, which was operated under contract to London Transport and only ran between Pratt’s Bottom and Bromley, remained at the route’s traditional Dunton Green base as the allocation was shared with route 320, although Dunton Green itself closed that November; the evening and Sunday service did not last much longer.

-The Olympians were painted in a red version of Arriva livery, although in practice these were often substituted with other Tunbridge Wells based vehicles in the standard aquamarine.
-Later, they were replaced by DAF double deckers which had been bought new in 1998 by the London & Country part of Arriva for the 85, and latterly operated by London United on sub-contract, after the 85 passed to London General.
-However a desire by TfL for low floor operation resulted in some DAF SB220/Plaxton Prestiage single deckers taking over in April 2006.
+Later, the Olympians were replaced by DAF double deckers which had been bought new in 1998 by the London & Country part of Arriva for the 85, and latterly operated by London United on sub-contract, after the 85 passed to London General.
+However, a desire by TfL for low floor operation resulted in some DAF SB220/Plaxton Prestiage single deckers taking over in April 2006, these being painted in national livery of "aquamarine and stone" (that being the official description!).
+These vehicles had previously been used on routes 480 and 490 between Gravesend and Bluewater/Dartford, and were new in 1999 when the service was beefed up upon the opening of Bluewater.
+The recent opening of the Kent Fastrack scheme, with more new buses, resulted in them becoming surplus.

 The route never seemed to me a prime candidate for double deck operation anyway – even at the London end most potential passengers are abstracted from single deck route 358, so heavy loadings are not to be expected.
-The need for double deckers probably arose from the various schools served in the Sevenoaks and Tunbridge Wells areas, although it seems double deckers are no longer deemed necessary even for those flows.
+The need for double deckers in the past probably arose from the various schools served in the Sevenoaks and Tunbridge Wells areas, although it seems double deckers are no longer deemed necessary even for those flows.

 Navigation